tutorcruncher/timecruncher/features/multi-language.md

 ---
 layout: features
 title: Multi-language, timezone and currency support - TutorCruncher
-description: TutorCruncher supports any country, and you can change your timezone, language and currency so that your software is customised the way you need it to be.
+description: TutorCruncher can be used all over the world; you can customise your timezone, language and currency.
 keywords:
   - Support
   - Language